Click Tabs to View Guidance by Letter

 Black Muslim: Archaic term to describe members of the American Muslim Mission.
 Muslim is sufficient.

 bling-bling: Slang for wealth, big jewels and success associated with hip-hop culture.
-Note hyphenation.

 boy, girl: Use boy to describe a male person who is 17 or younger.
 From 13 to 17, youth, teenager or teen also may be used.
 Man is preferable for someone 18 and older.
 Avoid calling someone a young man or young lady in news copy; it is vague and implies judgment.
 Avoid names such as old boy or old girl, too.
 A girl may be 17 or younger, but from age 13 through 17, teenager or teen is also suitable.
 At 18, she can be referred to as a woman.
-Do not refer to Black adults as boys or girls.
+Do not refer to Black adults as boys, girls or gals.

 brim: Slang for hat.